harshp30/YOLOandSSDImageVideoClassifier/README.md

     *What is Single-Shot MultiBox Detector (SSD)?*

-    > The Single Shot detector (SSD), similar to YOLO, takes only one shot to detect multiple objects present in an image using multibox
+    > The Single Shot detector (SSD), similar to YOLO, takes only one shot to detect multiple objects present in an image using multi-box

     The primary advantage of the SSD is that it is significantly faster in speed and high-accuracy object detection algorithm

-    In this example we are exploring SSD, how it works, and how to use it for image classififcation
+    In this example we are exploring SSD, how it works, and how to use it for image classification

     *Explanation*

-    This approach if the state-of-the-art approach for object detection.
+    This approach is the state-of-the-art approach for object detection.

     Similar to YOLO we can compress many of the steps a CNN would take into a single network

     ![SSD Arch](images/SSDArch.png)

     The main idea behind SSD is that several convolutional layers make predictions.
-There are also many CNN architectures that can be used.
-In some cases VGG16 is used, however for our code we will use mobileNet since it is a lot more light weight.
+Many CNN architectures can be used.
+In some cases VGG16 is used, however, for our code, we will use mobileNet since it is a lot more lightweight.

     There are multiple components to consider when it comes to SSD, I will go through each of them below...

     1. Bounding Boxes and Anchor Boxes

-        The bounding boxes work very similarly to YOLO, we divide the image into `SxS` grids and each grid cell is reponsible for detecting objects in that region
+        The bounding boxes work very similarly to YOLO, we divide the image into `SxS` grids and each grid cell is responsible for detecting objects in that region

-        We still run into the problem of multiple objects in the same region and once again we will use anchor boxes, however it is stilight different.
+        We still run into the problem of multiple objects in the same region and once again we will use anchor boxes, however, it is slightly different.

-        - We assign 6 different types of boudning boxes to every single grid cell
+        - We assign 6 different types of bounding boxes to every single grid cell
-        - During the training procedure the algroithm will choose the best one
+        - During the training procedure the algorithm will choose the best one
-        - Vertical bounding boxes would be best for predestrians, cups, etc.
+        - Vertical bounding boxes would be best for pedestrians, cups, etc.
         - Horizontal bounding boxes would be best for airplanes, cars, etc.

-        There are several proposed boundin boxes in this approach but most don't conatin an object to detect, we get rid of these bounding boxes with a IoU < 0.5.
+        There are several proposed bounding boxes in this approach but most don't contain an object to detect, we get rid of these bounding boxes with an IoU < 0.5.
 Also known as the Jakkard Index, the IoU is a common metric used in computer vision (explained above).

-        The anchor box with the highest degree of overlap with an object is repsonsible for that given objects prediction class and location
+        The anchor box with the highest degree of overlap with an object is responsible for that given objects prediction class and location

         ![SSD Anchor Box](images/SSDAnchorBoxes.jpg)